arktos65/elasticsearch-tools/esutil/README.md

 - `-h or --host` - Specify the host name of the ElasticSearch cluster.
 Default: localhost
 - `-p or --port` - Specify the port number of the ElasticSearch cluster API.
 Default: 9200
+- `-s or --shards` - Specify the number of shards to create.
+Default: 5
+- `-r or --replicas` - Specify the number of replicas to create.
+Default: 1
 - `--help` - Display usage information.